jgracin/imesc/README.md

 * There are three notifiers: email, phone call and console printer.
 * Each notifier receives requests through a notifier-specific Kafka requests topic (e.g. topic.email.requests).

-## Research questions

-- Code optimized for human reading: what does it look like and how do we write it?
-The code should primarily "talk" to people and not machines.

 Measure the following in the code: